-Elements which are unusual and significant may be separated as a separate line item.
+Elements which are unusual and significant may be presented as a separate line item in the statement of comprehensive income.

 Property, plant and equipment

 Property, plant and equipment is carried at historical cost less accumulated depreciation and accumulated impairment losses.